 Cabot says part of the credit for her career trajectory goes, at least indirectly, to her grandmothers.
 She says they instilled in her a curiosity of what it means to be human and an intellectual.
 As a self-proclaimed “total nerd,” Cabot took that curiosity to the University of Chicago, where she studied religion and the humanities before earning a PhD in cultural anthropology from the University of California.

 For her current project in Greece, she’s built trusted sources.
-Also, word-of-mouth leads and speaking the language fluently helped open doors for her to step into the neighborhood solidarity networks— or organized groups of individuals actively helping others through relationships of mutual aid.
+Also, word-of-mouth leads and fluency in the language helped open doors for her to step into the neighborhood solidarity networks— or organized groups of individuals actively helping others through relationships of mutual aid.
 She was welcomed into that pharmacy outside of Athens where she spent time as a volunteer, sorting medicines and immersing herself into its day-to-day operations and the lives of those it serves.

-Her work probes how the solidarity structures explicitly operate outside of state, nongovernmental, and corporate entities.
+Her work probes how the solidarity structures explicitly operate outside of state, nongovernmental and corporate entities.
 She’s found that they not only aim to “fill gaps” in official social support systems—but as they cobble together caring spaces, they also challenge the bureaucratic systems to respond to ever-growing forms of social suffering.

 “Normally when we think about redistribution,” she says, “it’s about centralized authority, how a very hierarchical system takes resources and distributes them.”
 And often, she notes, it’s the goal of those systems to operate as a philanthropy or charity, which often serve to “increase the status of the giver while diminishing the receiver.”